mrtimothyduong/gitfork/recipes/SmokedRibs.md

   1. Cover and allow Ribs to Smoke for 3 Hours at 107C (225F)

 ## Smoke & Steam (2 Hours)
+This step is to re-introduce moisture to the ribs and re-hydrate them.

   1. Open Smoker and wrap ribs into Aluminium Foil, sprinkling sugar onto Meat Side and slightly expose the ends
   1. Using syringe, Inject Beef Stock (Or optionally, Bourbon) into foil rib packets